larsiusprime/georgism/public/contribute.md

 # Contribute

 Anyone can contribute to this site!
-Here's how!
+Just follow these steps:

 Click the "Edit" button on any given page: